awesto/django-shop/docs/reference/cart.rst

 * Search for a template named ``editable.html``, ``static.html``, ``watch.html`` or ``summary.html``.

 These templates are written to be easily extensible by the customized templates.
-To override the ‘editable cart’ add a template with the path, say ``myshop/cart/editable.html`` to the projects template folder.
+To override the '*editable cart*' add a template with the path, say ``myshop/cart/editable.html`` to the projects template folder.
 This template then shall begin with ``{% extend "shop/cart/editable.html" %}`` and only override the ``{% block %}...{% endblock %}`` interested in.

-Please note that cart items are rendered using an Angular JS `directive script template`_.
-It therefore becomes very straight-forward to override Javascript templates using Djangos internal template engine.
+Many of these template blocks are themselves embedded inside HTML elements such as ``<script id="shop/....html" type="text/ng-template">``.
+The reason for this is that the editable cart is rendered in the browser by AngularJS using so called `directives`_.
+Hence it becomes very straight-forward to override Angular's `script templates`_ using Django's internal template engine.

 Multiple templates